abelardopardo/ontask_b/docs/_sources/Install/index.rst.txt

 ********************

-OnTask is a Web application that manages data about learners to provide them with personalised support.
+OnTask is a Web application that manages data about learners to provide them with personalized support.
 For this reason, it is recommended an installation that observes a set of tight security restrictions.
 Some of these restrictions lie within the scope of the tool, but some other are part of the environment in which the application is installed.
 We strongly recommend to